numba/numba/docs/source/cuda/memory.rst

    Allocate a local array of the given *shape* and *type* on the device.
-   *shape* is either an integer or a tuple of integers representing the array's dimensions and must be a simple constant expression which can be defined by typing literal numeric characters within the function call (e.g. ``10``) or by defining a global variable near the top of the script (e.g.
+   *shape* is either an integer or a tuple of integers representing the array's dimensions and must be a simple constant expression which can be defined by typing literal numeric characters (e.g. ``10``) or within the function call by defining a global variable near the top of the script (e.g. shp=``10``).
-   ``shape=10``). *shape* cannot be a NumPy integer. *type* is a :ref:`Numba type <numba-types>` of the elements needing to be stored in the array.
+   *shape* cannot be a NumPy integer. *type* is a :ref:`Numba type <numba-types>` of the elements needing to be stored in the array.
 The array is private to the current thread.
 An array-like object is returned which can be read and written to like any standard array (e.g. through indexing).

    .. seealso:: The Local Memory section of `Device Memory Accesses
       <https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#device-memory-accesses>`_